Squeezed budgets and stressed out workers? It may be time to put sabbatical programs back on the agenda

 KPMG also introduced sabbaticals as a cost saving measure in 2009, offering employees full health benefits along with 20% of their salary.

 Having a formal review process in place to capture the learning is integral to a good sabbatical program design.
-Organisations often require employees returning from sabbatical to fill out an assessment, or share with staff via email reports or presentations.
+Organizations often require employees returning from sabbatical to fill out an assessment, or share with staff via email reports or presentations.

 Carscallen says it is also important to be transparent when returning an employee who has been on sabbatical leave to work.